-Keys shall be stored in security modules administered by the CA. The security of these modules shall meet the requirements identified in FIPS 140-1 level 3.
+Keys shall be stored in security modules administered by the CA. The security of these modules shall meet the requirements identified in FIPS 140-2 or 140-3 level 3.

 The CA's private key used for signing service certificates and the corresponding public key shall be 4096-bit RSA keys and 384-bit ECC keys.